 23. What games did you play at recess?

 24. What did you create today?

-If 27 questions seem like too many to remember, many of my mom friends just use two simple questions every day — what was your favorite part of the day and least favorite part of the day?
+If 27 questions to ask kids instead of “how was your day?” seem like too many to remember, many of my mom friends just use two simple questions every day: what was your favorite part of the day and least favorite part of the day?
 Otherwise known as the good and the bad, the high and the low, or the rose and the thorn.
 The answers will likely tell you everything you really need to know and hopefully reveal more than who peed their pants.